-During the 22 year history of the original Prairie Provinces Water Board, the Board Secretary was a Federal Government PFRA employee who served as Secretary as part of his regular duties.
-In addition, the staff and office accommodation of the Board Secretariat was provided by the PFRA in Regina at no charge.
+During the 22 year history of the original Prairie Provinces Water Board, the Engineering Secretary of the Board was a Federal Government PFRA employee who served in this capacity as part of his regular duties.
+In addition, support staff for studies and office accommodation were provided by the PFRA in Regina at no charge.